-Constraint induced movement therapy (CIMT) is a therapeutic intervention that can improve grasping, reaching, and in-hand manipulation skills by constraining an individual’s less affected arm in a mitt or a sling, thereby forcing them to use their more affected side for the majority of the time.
+CIMT is a therapeutic intervention that can improve grasping, reaching, and in-hand manipulation skills by constraining an individual’s less affected arm in a mitt, cast, or sling, thereby forcing them to use their more affected side for the majority of the time.
 A therapist will then lead the individual through intensive training involving repetitive task performance to promote improved functional use of the limb and increased motivation to use it when not constrained.
 CIMT is commonly performed with children, but can be done with adults with ataxia as well.
 (7)

-Hippotherapy, or horseback riding under the direction of an occupational or physical therapist, is another treatment that is shown to improve mobility and coordination for individuals with ataxia.
+Also known as equine assisted therapy, horseback riding under the direction of an occupational or physical therapist is another treatment that is shown to improve mobility and coordination for individuals with ataxia.
 This intervention engages multiple body systems through incorporation of activities including achieving and changing positions while on horseback.
 Hippotherapy promotes improved core strength and posture that extends into better walking skills and more accurate reaching to targets.
 (8)

-Virtual reality therapy is a newer approach to treating coordination disorders using a fun and stimulating video game environment.
-Systems including the Nintendo Wii, X Box Kinect, and NEOFECT Smart Glove and Smart Board incorporate motion-sensing technology to alter gameplay and provide feedback about the quality of movement during repetitive task training.
+VR therapy is a newer approach to treating coordination disorders using a fun and stimulating video game environment.
+Systems including the Nintendo Wii, XBox Kinect, and NEOFECT Smart Glove and Smart Board incorporate motion-sensing technology to alter gameplay and provide feedback about the quality of movement during repetitive task training.
 Studies evaluating consistent use of these systems have shown that daily gameplay can produce lasting improvements in arm and finger function for daily tasks.
 (9)

 Ultimately, ataxia can be a challenging symptom to address due to the variety of diagnoses that it may stem from.
 However, therapeutic interventions have shown promise in reducing ataxia-related incoordination or providing means to compensate for it.
 If you think you might be experiencing ataxia and are seeking treatment options, please discuss your concerns with your medical team.